When should you take down hummingbird feeders?

-JOPLIN, Mo. — Hummingbird season for 2023 is coming to an end in Missouri and the surrounding Midwest states.
-Most of the tiny birds that spent the summer here, or were hatched here this summer, are now on their way south for the colder months.
+JOPLIN, Mo.
+(KSNF) — As the leaves are changing, hummingbird season is coming to an end for many states.
+Most of the tiny birds that spent the summer in the Midwest and northern states, or were hatched here this summer, are now on their way south for the colder months.

 However, just because it’s officially fall doesn’t mean now is the time to stop making hummingbird food or take down the feeders.
-MU Extension horticulture educator and field specialist, Kelly McGowan says there are a few hummers that are still around.
+University of Missouri Extension horticulture educator and field specialist, Kelly McGowan says there are a few hummers that are still around.

 “There’s a myth that, ‘If I leave them up it’ll make the hummingbirds not want to migrate.’
 But, they have internal senses and primitive knowledge that’s passed down to the offspring that tells these birds when it’s time to migrate.
 They’re gonna do that anyway.
 So, it’s not a big deal if you put your feeders away later than the suggested time frame,” said McGowan.